 Rheumatoid nodules are firm lumps that develop under the skin.
-They are a symptom that is unique to rheumatoid arthritis and usually occur near joints affected by the condition.
+They are fairly unique to rheumatoid arthritis (RA) and usually occur near the affected joints.

-Rheumatoid arthritis is the primary cause of rheumatoid nodules, but some people with the disease are more susceptible to nodules than others.
+RA is the primary cause of rheumatoid nodules, but some people with the disease are more susceptible than others to nodules.
 Rheumatoid nodules are also a sign of inflammation and heightened immune system activity.

-Doctors still do not fully understand rheumatoid nodules and cannot predict who will develop them and who will not.
+Doctors still do not fully understand why rheumatoid nodules develop, so they cannot predict who will develop them and who will not.
 However, there are some potential risk factors.

 - Taking methotrexate or other arthritis drugs: Some people taking methotrexate develop a condition called

 methotrexate-induced accelerated nodulosis.
 It causes nodules on the feet, hands, and ears.

 - Trauma near a pressure point: People are more likely to develop rheumatoid nodules on pressure points.
 Experiencing a cut or bruise in these areas increases the likelihood of developing a rheumatoid nodule.

 - Having severe RA: People with more serious symptoms are more likely to develop nodules.
 This may be because people whose condition is advanced can also have high levels of rheumatoid factor.

 - Smoking: Individuals who smoke may be more likely to develop rheumatoid nodules.